 C++ inherits the C libraries which provide a large family of input and output functions that use a control string to interpret the data read or format the output.
-These strings include all the feature described in TR 24772-1 clause 6.64.1.
+These strings include all the feature described in ISO/IEC TR 24772-1:2019 clause 6.64.1.

-C++ provides type-safe alternatives for input/output, which do not use format strings and which should be used in preference, such as cout << “Hello world this is ” << myName << “ and I am “ << myAge << “ years old.\n”;
+C++ provides type-safe alternatives for input/output, which do not use format strings and which should be used in preference, such as std::cout << “Hello world this is ” << myName << “ and I am “ << myAge << “ years old.\n”;

-This subclause requires a complete rewrite to have it reflect C++ issues.
+In addition operator overloading for output operators allows to extend formatting abilities to user-defined types.

+AI – 66-2 Peter – Provide alternate examples.
+I forgot, what I was supposed to provide?
+Looks good for me for this item.
+There are vulnerabilities wrt overloading input and output operators, but those do not relate to the vulnerability here.

 6.64.2 Guidance to language users

-[TBD]
+Do not use the C libraries from <cstdio>.